Namukku Paarkkuvan Munthirithoppukal

 Nammukku Paarkkuvan Munthirithoppukal is an Indian Malayalam Television Series which aired on Surya TV and Streamed on Sun NXT from 22 June 2020 to 2 October 2020.
+The series is inspired from the novel Nammukku Gramangalil Chennu Rapparkkam by KK Sudhakaran.

 Plot

 Solomon and Sophie fall in love with each other after a series of unfortunate events.
 Just when they dream of a life together, their love life faces many setbacks.
 These star-crossed lovers kept their love for each other against all odds.
 They overcome everything and fall in love again.